andrewwells991/ippi/README.md

-# ippi
+# Pulling and Cleaning Data from the Information Platform for Public Infrastructure (IPPI) in Malawi

-The files in this GitHub repository are meant to make analysis of information from the Information Platform for Public Infrastructure (IPPI) in Malawi (https://ippi.mw/) possible.
+The Information Platform for Public Infrastructure (IPPI) (https://ippi.mw/) has been developed to increase citizen engagement in the public construction sector and to promote transparency and accountability of public resources.
+The platform allows for the publication of public infrastructure projects and contract information from the tender level to completion of the project.

-Project data that is uploaded on the IPPI can be downloaded through the API (https://ippi.mw/site/api/).
+The files in this GitHub repository are meant act as a guide for how data from the IPPI can be downloaded and cleaned in order tomake analysis of information possible.
+The files fall into 3 categories: 1) pulling data from the IPPI through the API; 2) cleaning the data; 3) cleaning the parties variable.

-Python code that can be replicated to pull information from the IPPI through the API is stored in the file: ippi_api.ipynb
+1) Project data that is uploaded on the IPPI can be downloaded through the API (https://ippi.mw/site/api/).
+Python code for how to pull information from the IPPI through the API is stored in the file: ippi_api.ipynb.
+If you are more comfortable with R

 Once the data has been downloaded on your machine, you can use the file: cleaning_data.Rmd, which is in this repository to clean the data and make some new variables.